-Lemon peppermint stick also known as Baltimore lemon stick or Flower Mart lemon peppermint stick.
+Lemon peppermint stick is also known as Baltimore lemon stick or Flower Mart lemon peppermint stick.
 No matter what you call it, this soft peppermint stick and fresh lemon is the perfect balance of sweet, sour and sticky.

 Speaking of summer, you are going to want to check out these easy crockpot meals to make your beach vacation easier.

 Lemon Peppermint Stick

-- Soft peppermint stick
+- 2 Soft peppermint stick

 - Slice a lemon in half around the circumference.
 Some people cut the top third off but I find that the short sticks do better in half a lemon.
 Also, if this is a fundraiser you have a better profit margin if you can sell 1 vs. the one.1 Lemon

 - Use a little knife to make a small X in the center of the lemon and press the soft peppermint stick into the center.2 Soft peppermint stick